edenreich/blog/api/README.md

 ## API

-Temporary api, will be deprecated / replaced into smaller services. most likely written in typescript.
+Temporary api, will be deprecated / replaced into smaller services. most likely to be written in typescript.